-- NEW. $8.3M Package.
+- $8.3M Package.
 This package will support people, businesses and communities.
 Measures include waiving airport fees, interest relief on tax returns, liquor and cannabis buybacks, and waiving food establishment permits.

 - $13.2M Economic Relief Package.
 This money will flow in part to businesses through loans and fee reductions.

 - Small Business Support.
 Eligible businesses can apply for a grant of up to $5k.

 - $2.25M for Farm Workers.
 The second intake of the Agri-food Workplace Protection Program is now open to help farmers enhance health and safety measures to prevent the spread of the virus.
 The funding will be used for initiatives like purchasing personal protective equipment, enhanced cleaning and disinfection, and redesigning workstations.
 Support is also available for farmers who experience unexpected costs for housing and transportation as a result of a COVID-19 outbreak among on-farm employees.